Backpacking Loops – Mags Favorites

 Please Note: While these trip ideas will help you plan out a trip to some areas I love, it is not by any means a complete guide.
 It is rather an overview of the area.

 The trip ideas below are not a replacement for a map, compass (and GPS) and their use.
 You should consult the appropriate map before planning your trip.
 Naturally, you should also have the skill set to be comfortable and safe in the Colorado outdoors before attempting a trip.
-I have done some educated guesses (esp. on the backpacking loops) for mileage and elevation gain.
-I guessed on the high side.
-If anything, the trips may be slightly easier than what I have written down.
-Or not. :)
+The mileage and elev gain comes from mapping software and/or established websites.

 If you are new to the Colorado outdoors (or the outdoors in general), you may want to read my basic guide for beginners backpacking.
 If you are more interested in day hiking, I wrote an intro guide as well.
 This day hiking guide was meant for trips I lead.
 If you go off on your own day hikes, you should have the items I listed for "longer or more arduous trips".